April 2026

 Mevlid-I Halil Mosque, Sanliurfa, May 2026

-Having got drenched at Göbekli Tepe, we encountered a much more mellow weather next morning.
+Having got drenched at Göbekli Tepe, we encountered a much more friendly next morning.
 Roger was nearly dry.
-McBear was also dry, however, the hail storm yesterday had left him with a feeling, that he might be permanently wet now.
+McBear was also dry, however, the experience had left him with a feeling of being permanently wet.

-On today's agenda was a visit to the Mevlid-I Halil Mosque southwest of Sanliurfa's city center.
-This place is famous as it is believed, that a nearby cave was the birth place of the biblical character Abraham.
+On today's agenda was a visit to the Mevlid-I Halil Mosque. southwest of Sanliurfa's city center.
+This place is famous as it is believed, that a nearby cave was the birth place of Abraham of the Bible.

 Just like in Istanbul, people here were looking after cats in the streets.
 A member of our group did the same, she offered a local cat some delicious, boiled egg.